 I’ve been thinking about this lately in light of some of the scandal around research into race and IQ.
-It’s a harder question than you may initially think; many of the definitions that pop to mind end up being either too strong or too weak.
+It’s a harder question than I initially thought; many of the definitions that pop to mind end up being either too strong or too weak.
 The term also functions differently in different contexts (e.g. personal racism, institutional racism, racist policies).
 In this post, I’m specifically talking about personal racism – that term we use to refer to the beliefs and attitudes of those like Nazis or Ku Klux Klan members (at the extreme end).

 I’m going to walk through a few possible definitions.
 This will be fairly stream-of-consciousness, so I apologize if it’s not incredibly profound or well-structured.

 Definition 1 Racism is the belief in the existence of inherent differences between the races.

 ‘Inherent’ is important, because we don’t want to say that somebody is racist for acknowledging differences that can ultimately be traced back to causes like societal oppression.
 The problem with this definition is that, well, there are inherent differences between the races.

 The Chinese are significantly shorter than the Dutch.
 Raising a Chinese person in a Dutch household won’t do much to equalize this difference.
 What’s important, it seems, is not the belief in the existence of inherent differences, but instead the belief in the existence of inherent inferiorities and superiorities.
 So let’s try again.

 Definition 2 Racism is the belief in the existence of inherent racial differences that are normatively significant.